inab-certh/eHealth-Lab---research-discussions/README.md

 # Research Discussions

 Welcome to the Research Discussions repository!
 This repository contains supplementary materials for internal presentations and discussions on various research topics and interests within eHealth Lab.
+  - Lectures are held every two weeks at 13:00, with the possibility of video recording for the YouTube channel.

 ## Purpose

 The purpose of this repository is to facilitate knowledge sharing, collaboration, and discussion among team members regarding ongoing research projects and innovative ideas.
+The purpose of these internal lectures is to focus on specific topics based on the interests of the speaker.

 ## Contents